- Frequently Asked Questions

 - The Club is located at the Berkeley, California marina.
 Would you like to see a map?

 If you need to send mail to the club, the address is:

 - Noon until sunset on weekdays, and 9:00am until sunset on weekends.
 Sailing and windsurfing can be restricted during low tide conditions (less than -0.5' MLLW -- see the Tides page), high winds (beginner sailors/windsurfers above 20 knots, advanced above 30 knots), dense fog, thunderstorms, etc.

 - What's an Introductory Sail and when can I go on one?

-- The club offers the public a chance to try sailing for free during our Open Houses, which haven't been scheduled yet for 2010 (check back on this website).
+- The club offers the public a chance to try sailing for free during our Open Houses.
+Check the home page for dates.